Course Syllabus

 • Participation assignments (e.g., in-class activities, in-class turn-ins, quizzes, and reading turn-ins) will not be accepted late.

 • Reminder: Canvas is set to ignore the 3 lowest participation scores and the 3 lowest reading turn-in scores (i.e., those 3 participation scores will have no effect on your grade, those 3 missed turn-ins will have no effect on your grade).
+This policy is meant to cover anything that comes up during the semester such as illness, weather, interviews, conferences, events, etc. We will only consider requests for waivers after these have been exhausted.

 • Additionally, these may be graded more slowly than assignments graded on-time as we cannot predict/schedule for grading late assignments.